Service Name: Smart Phone and Support Services

 - Maintenance will be done as required by the service provider/carrier.
 C&C will pass along outage information to clients as soon as possible upon receiving notice.

-- Requests for Smart phone are logged and monitored by the C&C Service Desk.
+- Requests for Smart phones are logged and monitored by the C&C Service Desk.

 - Phone calls will be answered 85% of the time within 1 minute.
 A queuing system is in place to facilitate phone calls in an orderly manner.

 - The email queue is monitored on a real time basis during regular business hours and replied to within 24 business hours.

 - It requires 3 business days to obtain a new Smart phone.

 Processes and Tools: